httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A receiver is permitted to ignore any representation-data-digest value, so validation of duplicates is left as an implementation decision.
-Endpoints might select all, some or none of the values for checksum comparison and, based on the intersection of those results, conditionally pass or fail digest validation.
+Endpoints might select all, some, or none of the values for checksum comparison and, based on the intersection of those results, conditionally pass or fail digest validation.

 ## Resource exhaustion